Securities Dispute Arbitration

 Comments to the SEC (SR-NASD-2005-032) on "explained decisions" in the arbitration process and reply to comment of A.G.
 Edwards, Inc.;

-Comments to the SEC (SR-NASD-2004-164) on "random" vs. "rotational" selection methods and arbitrator knowledge and use of the law in decision making process, education and evaluation;
+Comments to the SEC (SR-NASD-2004-164) on "random" vs. "rotational" selection methods and arbitrator knowledge and use of the law in the decision-making process, education and evaluation;

 Comments to the SEC (SR-NASD-2005-052) on arbitrator compensation for hearing discovery motions on the papers;

-Comments to the SEC on Petition for Rulemaking (SEC File No. 4-586) --- eliminate the requirement that an arbitrator affiliated with the securities industry sit on all public investor cases arbitrated before FINRA and Supplemental Comments Re: PIABA vested financial interests and Supplemental Comments Re: suspicion of FINRA "surveys";
+Comments to the SEC on Petition for Rulemaking (SEC File No. 4-586) — eliminate the requirement that an arbitrator affiliated with the securities industry sit on all public investor cases arbitrated before FINRA; Supplemental Comments Re: PIABA vested financial interests; and Supplemental Comments Re: suspicion of FINRA "surveys";

 Letter to SEC's Investor Advisory Committee

 The SEC, NASD and/or NYSE regularly rely on certain reports or studies to support their positions and/or proposals.
-We have reviewed those purported reports and studies.
-Links to copies those reports or studies, which contain highly critical annotated comments, are as follows:
+These reports have been reviewed.
+Links to copies of those reports or studies — which contain highly critical annotated comments — are as follows:

 Annotated "Party Evaluation of Arbitrators: An Analysis of Data Collected from NASD Regulation Arbitrations" (1999) ("Tidwell Report");